Summary:

 - With a trust deed, the legal title is transferred to a third-party trustee.
 The trustee holds the title on behalf of the lender/beneficiaries.
 The trustee’s role is to ensure that the terms of the trust deed are upheld and to act in the best interest of the lender/beneficiaries.
 In other words, the trustee is a neutral party with limited rights.

-- One problematic clause in the deed of trust is an alienation clause, also called a due-on-encumbrance clause.
+- One problematic clause in the deed of trust is the alienation clause, also known as a due-on-sale or due-on-encumbrance clause.
 This clause allows the lender to demand immediate repayment if the property is used as collateral for another loan.
 Another problematic clause would be a negative-amortization adjustable-rate mortgage, where the principal balance increases with each payment, potentially leading to a situation where the property is worth less than the outstanding loan balance.
 Being alert and cautious when dealing with these clauses is crucial, as they can erode the protective equity and create unwanted risks for the second trust deed investor.

-- The lender will review other problematic clauses in the loan documents relating to the risks of a second lien.
-Diligent underwriters will read the promissory note, deed of trust, and loan agreement and obtain recent payment and beneficiary statements to address these issues.
+- The lender will review other problematic clauses in the loan documents related to the risks of a second lien.
+Intelligent Underwriters will review the promissory note, deed of trust, and loan agreement and obtain recent payment and beneficiary statements to address these issues.

-- As an agent of the private party beneficiaries (private parties), the lender may request a lawyer's review of this transaction and the prior purchase transaction to ensure compliance and correct decisions.
-This legal review is not just a formality but a crucial step in understanding and adhering to these legal requirements, which is essential to avoid potential issues and ensure a secure transaction.
+- As an agent of the private party beneficiaries (private parties), the lender may request a lawyer’s review of this transaction and the prior purchase transaction to ensure compliance and make informed decisions.
+This legal review is not just a formality but a crucial step in understanding and adhering to these legal requirements, which are essential to avoid potential issues and ensure a secure transaction.